Offensive Lyrics Policy

 At Sullivan Productions events, all of our Top 40 songs are the radio edits.
 But, you probably know as well as I do that even the radio edits push the boundaries.
 We try NOT to play music that we feel is a promotion of sex, drugs, or violence.
 With that being said, please remember that Steve Miller wrote the classic rock song called “The Joker” with the lyric “I’m a joker, I’m a smoker, I’m a midnight toker.”
 This is an example of a song we might play.
 On the other hand, “Cocaine” by Eric Clapton is a song I doubt I would play.

 School dances bring this concern to a whole new level.
 Along with the questionable songs, there is the issue of “dirty dancing.”
 I want to make it clear that Sullivan Productions will NOT be held responsible for curtailing this activity.
-That responsibility lies with the chaperones.
+That responsibility lies with the client.

 Please email us a list of any “No Play” songs.
 It is my goal to create a fun, party atmosphere without offending anyone.
 This can only be done through good communication.
 So, please take the time to list any of these “No Play” songs if this issue is a concern and attach them in an email with our contract.